ibirdman/OpenCamera/README.md

 # OpenCamera
-A open source camera project based on Android
+An open source camera project based on Android